karayabin/universe-snapshot/universe/Ling/Chloroform/doc/api/Ling/Chloroform/Field/NumberField/create.md

 The $properties are the same as the one defined in the parent class, with the following additions:

-- min: specifies the minimum value allowed
+- ?min: specifies the minimum value allowed
-- max: specifies the maximum value allowed
+- ?max: specifies the maximum value allowed
-- step: specifies the legal number intervals
+- ?step: specifies the legal number intervals